MacDonald House bombing: Indonesia–Malaysia confrontation

 The Indonesia–Malaysia confrontation (also called the Konfrontasi) was a conflict between Indonesia and Malaysia that took place between 1963 and 1966.
-The Konfrontasi was started by Indonesia since it opposed the formation of Malaysia, perceiving it to be a "neo-colonial project" for the British.
+The Konfrontasi was started by Indonesia since it opposed the formation of Malaysia, perceiving it to be a "neo-colonial project" of the British.
 Indonesian saboteurs mounted a campaign of terror in Singapore, then a major state and city within Malaysia.
 There were a total of 37 bombings from 1963 to 1966.
 The saboteurs were trained to attack military installations and public utilities.
-However, when the saboteurs failed in their attempts to attack these installations that were heavily guarded, they set off bombs indiscriminately to create panic and disrupt life in Singapore as well as in Malaysia.
+However, when the saboteurs failed in their attempts to attack these heavily guarded installations, they set off bombs indiscriminately to create panic and disrupt life in Singapore and Malaysia.

-By 1964, bomb explosions became frequent.
+By 1964, bomb explosions had become frequent.
 To help the police and army defend Singapore from these attacks, a volunteer force was set up.
 More than 10,000 people signed up as volunteers.
-Community centers served as bases for the volunteers to patrol their neighbourhoods.
+Community centers served as bases for volunteers to patrol their neighbourhoods.
 In schools, students underwent bomb drills.
-The government also warned Singaporeans not to handle any suspicious-looking parcels in the buildings or along streets.
+The government also warned Singaporeans not to handle any suspicious-looking parcels in buildings in the streets.
 Despite the efforts of the British, small groups of saboteurs managed to infiltrate the island and plant bombs.
 By March 1965, a total of 29 bombs had been set off in Singapore.

 MacDonald House

-The MacDonald House was a 10-storey office building in Orchard Road, Singapore.
+The MacDonald House is a 10-storey office building in Orchard Road, Singapore.
 Built for the Hongkong and Shanghai Bank (HSBC), it was the first building in Southeast Asia to be air-conditioned.
 Land for the building was acquired in 1946 and work on the building began in May 1947.
 The building opened on 2 July 1949 and was given its name after then-Governor General of Singapore Malcolm MacDonald.
 At the time of the bombing, it housed the Australian High Commission, which had relocated to the building from Robinson Road in September 1951, and the Japanese Consulate.
-It was located just 1.4 km from The Istana, the official residence of the Yang di-Pertuan Negara, now President, of Singapore.
+It was located just 1.4 km from Istana Negara Singapura, the official residence of the Yang di-Pertuan Negara of Singapore.

 Attack

-The two Indonesian marines, Harun Said and Osman bin Haji Mohamed Ali had arrived in Singapore from Java at 11:00 am, wearing civilian clothes and planted the bomb there.
+The two Indonesian marines, Harun Said and Osman bin Haji Mohamed Ali had arrived in Singapore from Java at 11:00 am, wearing civilian clothes and planted the bomb.
 They had been instructed to bomb an electric power house but instead headed to MacDonald House and planted the bomb at the mezzanine floor.
 Goh Nam Soon, a food hawker, smelled a scent similar to "tyres being burnt" and went to the building to investigate.
-He discovered at a dark corner of the mezzanine, there was a bag with smoke coming out of it and a "hissing" sound, and decided to inform George Conceicao, a staff officer of HSBC, of the "evil smelling smoke".
+He discovered in a dark corner of the mezzanine, there was a bag with smoke coming out of it and a "hissing" sound, and decided to inform George Conceicao, a staff officer of HSBC, of the "evil smelling smoke".
 Multiple other witnesses also noticed the smell.